junegunn/fzf/SECURITY.md

    - Provide a detailed description of the security vulnerability.
    - Include as much information as possible to help us understand and address the issue.

-Send this information, along with any additional relevant details, to <email AT somewhere or other channel>.
+Send this information, along with any additional relevant details, to <junegunn.c AT gmail DOT com>.

 ## Confidentiality